Illuccix® Receives European Approval

-PSMA-PET imaging5 represents a major advancement in prostate cancer management, largely replacing conventional imaging methods (bone scan, CT6 scan) as the standard of care after initial diagnosis and biochemical recurrence (BCR).
-European guidelines highlight the superior accuracy of PSMA-PET for the staging of primary disease7 and evaluation of BCR/biochemical persistence (BCP)8.
+PSMA-PET imaging[5] represents a major advancement in prostate cancer management, largely replacing conventional imaging methods (bone scan, CT[6] scan) as the standard of care after initial diagnosis and biochemical recurrence (BCR).
+European guidelines highlight the superior accuracy of PSMA-PET for the staging of primary disease[7] and evaluation of BCR/biochemical persistence (BCP)[8].

 About Illuccix®